-Certain birds are protected under the Migratory Bird Treaty Act1 and the Bald and Golden Eagle Protection Act2.
+Certain birds are protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.

-Any person or organization who plans or conducts activities that may result in impacts to migratory birds, eagles, and their habitats3 should follow appropriate regulations and consider implementing appropriate conservation measures, as described below.
+Any person or organization who plans or conducts activities that may result in impacts to migratory birds, eagles, and their habitats should follow appropriate regulations and consider implementing appropriate conservation measures, as described in the links below.
+Specifically, please review the "Supplemental Information on Migratory Birds and Eagles".